mrc-ide/VIMC_malaria/README.md

 You may need to initialize this repository by setting your working directory to the repository and running the command `orderly2::orderly_init()`.
 This will install supplemental folders in the repository that are not tracked via Git but are essential to run orderly reports.

 ###  Install site package
 This workflow uses a modified version of the site package [(link here)](https://github.com/mrc-ide/VIMC_malaria/blob/main/site_0.2.2.tar.gz), which is used to translate site files into malariasimulation model paramters.
-The key change is that this version allows the user to parameterize the R21 vaccine, and also allows the user to implement varied coverage of the booster vaccine dose over time.
+The key change is that this version allows the user to parameterize the R21 vaccine, and also implements flat booster coverage of 90% for the routine scenarios and 100% for the blue sky scenarios.
 The modified version of this package should be installed prior to running this workflow using the following command:
-`install.packages('VIMC_malaria/site_0.2.2.tar.gz')`
+`install.packages('VIMC_malaria/site_0.2.2.tar.gz')`.
+For access to source code, contact Lydia.

 ### Install dalys branch of postie package
 This workflow uses the postie package to postprocess outputs, with DALY functionality for postie is currently on the [DALYs](https://github.com/mrc-ide/postie/tree/dalys/R) repository branch; you will need to install this version of the postie package to run this code using the function call `install.packages('mrc-ide/postie@dalys')`.

 ### Save input files
 VIMC model inputs are saved locally and not tracked on this repository due to large size and privacy issues.
-VIMC inputs should be saved under `/src/set_parameters/`.
+VIMC inputs and site files should be saved under `/src/process_inputs/vimc_inputs` and `/src/process_inputs/site_files`, respectively.
 Contact Lydia for access to these files.

 ###  Change input parameters
 The following parameters must be changed for each run (on the [following lines](https://github.com/mrc-ide/VIMC_malaria/blob/main/VIMC_workflow.R#L22-L32)):